 Florida Obamacare Scams: What They Are & How to Avoid Them

-If someone calls you on the phone in Florida offering you discount health insurance for $29 a month, hang up and report them to the Florida Office of Insurance Regulation.
+If someone calls you on the phone in Florida offering you discount health insurance for $29 a month, hang up and report them to the $INSURANCE.

 Worthless insurance is one of many scams that unscrupulous people are trying to sell to consumers confused by Obamacare.
 To satisfy the requirements of the new law, you must have a qualified insurance plan.
 If you don't, not only will you miss out on cost-saving insurance subsidies, you will probably be subject to a tax penalty.

 Beware of scammers who may try to persuade to you buy insurance outside of $EXCHANGE.
 Below is a list of common types of scams.